1. Ada

 Updated on

 Your night sweats may be caused by COVID-19.
-It’s normal for everyone to sweat throughout the day and at night, as it is your body’s natural way of controlling your body temperature.
-If you do wake up with your sheets and pyjamas drenched in perspiration, then it may be a sign that you are infected with the coronavirus.
-In some cases, you may also have cold sweats at night due to COVID-19, which means that you suddenly feel a chill while you’re sweating.
-You can also experience night sweats without fever.
+It’s normal for everyone to sweat throughout the day and at night, as it’s your body’s natural way of controlling your body temperature.
+If you wake up with your sheets and pajamas drenched in sweat, it may be a sign that you are infected with the coronavirus.
+In some cases, you may also have cold sweats at night due to COVID-19, which means you suddenly feel a chill while you’re sweating.
+You can also experience night sweats without a fever.
 1 2

-Night sweats and COVID-19 may be related as the body can raise its temperature in order to fight off the infection with the coronavirus.
-Some people may also experience night sweats after receiving the COVID-19 vaccine, as it’s a known side-effect for those who have been vaccinated with the Pfizer/BioNTech vaccine.
+Night sweats and COVID-19 may be related as the body can raise its temperature to fight off the coronavirus infection.
+Some people may also experience night sweats after receiving the COVID-19 vaccine, as it’s a known side-effect for those vaccinated with the Pfizer/BioNTech vaccine.
 3

 How long do night sweats with COVID-19 last?

-Night sweats caused by COVID-19 usually go away on their own after a few days.
-There have however been reports of people that have night sweats after COVID-19, making it one of the possible symptoms of long COVID.
+Night sweats caused by COVID-19 usually go away independently after a few days.
+However, there have been reports of people who have night sweats after COVID-19, making it one of the possible symptoms of long COVID.
 4

 Are night sweats always caused by COVID-19?

 Not everyone with COVID-19 will develop night sweats, and not all people who have night sweats have them because of an infection with the coronavirus.
+There are many other reasons you may experience night sweats.
 If you notice that you are sweating at night, even if it’s not too hot in your room and you didn’t use too many blankets, then it may be a sign of a medical condition, such as: 1 5

-• The use of certain drugs or medication such as antidepressants or steroids
+- The use of certain drugs or medications, such as antidepressants or steroids

-Most of the time, night sweats are harmless, although they can also be caused by serious medical conditions.
-If you are unsure of what is causing your night sweats, then you should contact your doctor for a diagnosis.
+Most of the time, night sweats are harmless, although severe medical conditions can also cause them.
+If you are unsure what is causing your night sweats, you should contact your doctor for a diagnosis.

-If your night sweats are accompanied by other symptoms of COVID-19 such as a cough, a fever, or a loss in taste or smell, then you should get tested for a possible infection with the coronavirus.
+If your night sweats are accompanied by other symptoms of COVID-19, such as a cough, a fever, or a loss in taste or smell, you should get tested for possible infection with the coronavirus.

 How to treat night sweats with COVID-19?

 Night sweats that are caused by COVID-19 usually don’t require any specific treatment and go away on their own after a couple of days.
-If an infection with the coronavirus is causing your night sweats, then you can try treatment for COVID.
+If an infection with the coronavirus is causing your night sweats, you can try COVID-19 treatment.
 If the night sweats persist, then you should contact your doctor.

 Wrapping up